-Each child will also be placed in one of the five Houses - Fetherston, Jago, Pole, Shenstone and Windsor - and will remain in that House throughout their Solihull School career.
+Each child will also be placed in one of the five Houses - Fetherston, Jago, Pole, Shenstone and Windsor.
 The House Tutors will also therefore take an interest in the child's general development and achievements.

 HOUSE COMPETITIONS

 Inter-house competitions, involving all the children in the Prep School, are a prominent feature of each term's activities.
 During the year these competitions include, in addition to many team sports and swimming, singing, a spelling bee and a general knowledge quiz.
 Points for all competitions are aggregated each year to decide the Prep School Inter-House Champions.